 CB 300 El Turo - 10 bedrooms

 Added to our website in early January, 2007, this luxury villa originally dating from the 17th Century is getting increasingly more event-related bookings, and the owner's young daughter, who studied tourism at university, is now offering the possibility of full services for weddings and other large gatherings, at very competitive rates.
-Most high-season rentals are still the usual family holiday reunions, often bringing together families strewn across the continents.
-But in the off-season this is proving to be the place to host your event, and having the owners themselves handle the decoration, catering, hire of photographers, musicians, even the hair-dressers - that translates into great savings and a guarantee of high quality.
+Most high-season rentals are still the usual family holiday reunions, often bringing together families strewn across the globe.
+But in the off-season this is proving to be the place to host your event, and having the owners themselves handle the decoration, catering, hire of photographers, musicians, even hair-dressers - that translates into great savings and a guarantee of high quality.
 They use the same locally procured people over and over and they take special pride in the services they provide in their own home!

 Location: The once prosperous wool and ice-producing town of Castellterçol has now become a quiet village for well-to-do Barcelonans to keep their quite sumptuous holiday residences.
 You can tell from the art-nouveau and modernist villas that there´s money in them there hills.
 (An opera singing friend told me he once gave classes to Vittorio de Sica's grandchildren here, de Sica's wife was from this town.)
 Castellterçol town center has some nice old buildings, a shopping street with everything you need on a small old-world scale, from a smattering of stores (small supermarket, butcher shop, fishmonger, terraced cafés, restaurants, tapas bars, and even a tennis club and a nice municipal pool (see my area info for this in the link above).